abokhalill/memvis/docs/architecture.md

 ### Engine (`engine/`)

 The engine is the consumer process.
-Its subsystems are organized into library modules re-exported from `lib.rs`, with three binary entry points.
+Its subsystems are organized into library modules re-exported from `lib.rs`, with four binary entry points.

 #### Core modules